cancerberoSgx/jsdoc-prevent-comment-parse-plugin/README.md

 There are some things that jsdoc3 can't accomplish and now typescript / modern ides allows us to do typechecking with pure JavaScript validating types against the jsdocs.

 For example, there is no way to declare a property of Class type in jsdoc but there is in typescript/vscode.
-For example, this is`valid in typescript but not in jsdoc:
+For example, this is valid in typescript-jsdoc but not in jsdoc:

 ```javascript
 // artificially documenting types of a native library that exports an object with properties are classes.